 People in these regions can tap solar photovoltaic (PV) — technology that uses solar panels or cells — without access to a power grid or large capital investments.
-A range of options are right for electrifying rural areas and underserved urban communities alike.
+A range of options is right for electrifying rural areas and underserved urban communities alike.
 They include solar home service (SHS) or homes with solar panels, microgrids where individuals feed their solar harvest into existing power grids, and small-scale options like pay-as-you-go portable solar cells.

 The opportunities are easy to spot.

-Nighttime satellite images of the African continent, parts of Asia and the Middle East make it plain to see the regions where electricity hasn’t reached.
+Nighttime satellite images of the African continent, parts of Asia, and the Middle East make it plain to see the regions where electricity hasn’t reached.
 Based on Tracking SDG7: The Energy Progress Report 2019, the list of 50 countries (below) with the lowest access to electricity is dominated by African countries.
-India, Pakistan, Bangladesh and the Democratic People’s Republic of Korea also have large numbers without power, too.
-And many countries in Central America, South America, Oceana and the Caribbean have yet to reach 100% access as well.
+India, Pakistan, Bangladesh, and the Democratic People’s Republic of Korea also have large numbers without power, too.
+And many countries in Central America, South America, Oceana, and the Caribbean have yet to reach 100% access as well.

 50 Countries with the Lowest Access to Electricity

 It’s not a question of if electricity will come to the world, it’s only a matter of when and how.
 The World Bank estimates that by 2030 we’ll be down to only 8% of the world population living without power.

 Sparks are already flying in the world’s underpowered places.
 TrackingSDG7 cites three countries in particular with large populations lacking access to electricity have made tremendous progress: Bangladesh, Kenya, and Myanmar have increased electricity access 3% year-over-year since 2010.

 Solar provides the answer in remote, off-grid places.